Queen Elizabeth II Graduate Scholarship in Science and Technology (QEII-GSST)

 - Recipients who withdraw, transfer to part-time studies, or fail to complete the semester are required to repay the award for incomplete and future semesters.
 A withdrawal in a subsequent semester will not require repayment of the award for any completed semesters.
 A recipient who plans to complete their program during a semester they hold the OGS should contact the Graduate Awards Officers (email@example.com) to determine if they will be required to pay back their award.

-- Recipients cannot hold a QEII-GSST concurrently with the following:
+- Recipients cannot hold an QEII-GSST concurrently with funding provided by:

 Ontario Graduate Scholarship (OGS)